Enver2779/Cryptology/README.md

-# Kriptoloji
+# Cryptology
-Kriptoloji Dersi Dönem Projesi
-OpenSSL Kütüphanesi kullanılarak AES-256 CBC algoritması ile yazılım kaynak kodunun şifrelenmesi ve şifrenin çözülmesi.
+Encryption and decryption of the software source code using the AES-256 CBC algorithm using the OpenSSL Library.